freedomofpress/securedrop-docs/docs/appendices/threat_model/mitigations.rst

 Countermeasures Against Malicious Qubes or Ubuntu ISOs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--   SecureDrop `Admin Guide <https://docs.securedrop.org/en/stable/admin.html>`__ instructs Users/Admins to validate checksum/signatures of downloaded images
+-   SecureDrop :doc:`Admin Guide </admin/reference/admin>` instructs Users/Admins to validate checksum/signatures of downloaded images

 Countermeasures Against Vulnerabilities in the Hardware Firewall
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
--  SecureDrop `Admin Guide <https://docs.securedrop.org/en/stable/admin.html>`__ informs administrators to update the hardware firewall and provides a very restrictive policy for accessing the administrative interface (blocked on app and mon ports of the firewall).
+-  SecureDrop :doc:`Admin Guide </admin/reference/admin>` informs administrators to update the hardware firewall and provides a very restrictive policy for accessing the administrative interface (blocked on app and mon ports of the firewall).
 -  Alert emails are sent out to admins when there are critical pfSense vulnerabilities.
 -  *Application* and *Monitor Servers* use IPTables as host-based firewall for defense-in-depth
 -  All application traffic is over Tor onion services (end-to-end encrypted) and all software packages are signed.
 Only DNS and NTP are transmitted over HTTP (unauthenticated and in cleartext)